1. Knowledge Base

 How to Secure RDP

-Corvus recommends that organizations still using Internet accessible RDP to adopt alternative methods of remote access.
+Travelers recommends that organizations still using Internet-accessible RDP to adopt alternative methods of remote access.
 In limited situations, organizations may be unable to migrate away from RDP to better solutions.
 In those situations, properly securing RDP is essential.
 We recommend the following steps to secure RDP:

 1. Require multi-factor authentication for all users.